MohamedSefyaniLakrizi/movie-server/README.md

 sudo docker-compose run --rm client python3 client.py 1999 2000 2001
 ```

-The year is taken as an input seperated by a space
+The year is taken as an input and is seperated by a space

 ```bash
 # example output